Siege Continues Between Philippine Government and ISIS

 “When we were distributing the kits and the Bible, no one spoke against us,” Fred Dimamay, a member of the Christian group that distributed the Bibles, told local newspaper Inquirer.
 He added he did not force anyone to convert.
 “We just asked them to read it if they want.”

-An Imam requested in the same interview for Christians to not mix evangelism with giving relief.
+An the person who leads prayers in a mosque. requested in the same interview for Christians to not mix evangelism with giving relief.
 “I am appealing to our brothers in the Christian faith, please don’t mix evangelization with your attempts to help the needy Maranao.”

 Despite the tense situation, Khalil still visited believers in the evacuation camps.
 According to him, going to evacuation centers is equally as difficult as getting into Marawi City.
 Evacuation centers are strict with requirements, but we praise God that Khalil and his companion got through.